miya0001/gh-auto-updater/README.md

 1. Please visit "releases" in your GitHub repository.
 2. Choose a tag.
 3. Fill out the release not and title.
 4. Upload your plugin which is comporessed with zip.
+(Optional)
 5. Press "Publish release".